Jenina52112/HealthQuest-App/README.md

 # Restful-API-Project

-* Use Node.js and Express.js to create a RESTful API.
+- Use Node.js and Express.js to create a RESTful API.

-* Use Handlebars.js as the template engine.
+- Use Handlebars.js as the template engine.

-* Use MySQL and the Sequelize ORM for the database.
+- Use MySQL and the Sequelize ORM for the database.

-* Have both GET and POST routes for retrieving and adding new data.
+- Have both GET and POST routes for retrieving and adding new data.

-* Use at least one new library, package, or technology that we haven’t discussed.
+- Use at least one new library, package, or technology that we haven’t discussed.

-* Have a folder structure that meets the MVC paradigm.
+- Have a folder structure that meets the MVC paradigm.

-* Include authentication (express-session and cookies).
+- Include authentication (express-session and cookies).

-* Protect API keys and sensitive information with environment variables.
+- Protect API keys and sensitive information with environment variables.

-* Be deployed using Heroku (with data).
+- Be deployed using Heroku (with data).

-* Have a polished UI.
+- Have a polished UI.

-* Be responsive.
+- Be responsive.

-* Be interactive (i.e., accept and respond to user input).
+- Be interactive (i.e., accept and respond to user input).

-* Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
+- Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).

-* Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).
+- Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

+check